pascal-fb-martin/houseportal/controlapi.md

 - `proxy`: the name of the computer that runs the HousePortal service used for this computer.
 This is typically the same as `host`.
 - `timestamp`: the time when this data was generated.
 - `latest`: the current state of the service.
 Not present if the service does not support the poll for changes mechanism.
+- `control.history`: an optional boolean that indicates if the history extension is supported.
+See a description later in this document.
+Default is `false`.
 - `control.status`: a JSON object that lists each point by name.
 A point element is itself a JSON object (see below).

 Each point object has the following fields: